Summary

 Grasping surface

-- Anatomic: used for coarser tissue that might be injured by teeth
+- Anatomical: used for coarser tissues that could be injured by toothed clamps

 - Surgical: used for robust tissue or tissue intended for resection (e.g., fascia, subcutaneous fat)

-- Atraumatic: used for sensitive tissues in vascular or intestinal procedures
+- Atraumatic: used for delicate tissues during vascular or intestinal procedures

 -